riyaneyvijayan/ml-equity-alpha-model/README.md

 | Max drawdown | -13.64% | -16.77% |
 | Final value (per $1 invested) | $1.20 | $1.18 |

 The strategy modestly outperformed the benchmark in absolute terms, but the more notable result is the improvement in **risk-adjusted return** (higher Sharpe) and a **shallower maximum drawdown** — the model-driven approach reduced downside during the test period's volatility spike without sacrificing return.
+Given the weak AUC reported above, this result should be read as evidence that even a thin predictive signal can translate into a modest, economically meaningful improvement in portfolio-level risk-adjusted performance — not as evidence of strong directional forecasting ability.

 ## Limitations